What You Should Know Before You Make Your First Candle

 Candle dye - Crayons are NOT recommended to use as candle dyes because they are not made of wax that is meant to burn like candle wax.
 More often than not, crayons end up clogging your wick which results in a candle that does not burn properly.

 Fragrance oils or essential oils - Adding perfumes to your candles can be hazardous.
 Make sure you use fragrance oils or essential oils in your candles, just make sure the essential oils you choose are safe for candle-making.
-We have nearly 400 different fragrance oils to choose from!
+We have 300 different fragrance oils to choose from!

 Equipment - Making candles can be dangerous; you are working with heat and chemicals if you use synthetic fragrance oils.
 You will want to make sure that you have a thermometer to keep an eye on temperatures, a pouring pot that can withstand the heat from your wax and your heat source, a digital scale to measure your wax and fragrance, and possibly gloves to protect your skin from fragrance oils and dyes.